vijayrajpanchall/matic-docs/docs/operate/full-node-binaries.md

 Steps in this guide involve waiting for the Heimdall and Bor services to fully sync.
 This process takes several days to complete.

-Alternatively, you can use a maintained snapshot, which will reduce the sync time to a few hours.
-For detailed instructions, see [<ins>Snapshot Instructions for Heimdall and Bor</ins>](/docs/operate/snapshot-instructions-heimdall-bor).
+Please use snapshots for faster syncing without having to sync over the network.
+For detailed instructions, see [<ins>Snapshot Instructions for Heimdall and Bor</ins>](/operate/snapshot-instructions-heimdall-bor.md).

 For snapshot download links, see the [<ins>Polygon Chains Snapshots</ins>](https://snapshots.polygon.technology/) page.